keiffster/program-y/README.md

 Authors: Keith Sterling <br/>
 Date: 22nd March 2018 <br/>

-# V2.0 Candidate 1 Release
+# V2.0 Candidate 2 Release

-WARNING: This is the first release candidate of V2.0 of ProgramY.
-Its pushed to master to allow testing of various systems that rely on master including my own Servusai.com platform and PyPi
+Second candidate release as part of the refactoring and improvements for v2.0 release This is now live on servis.ai and running all active clients so actively under test.

-Please clone or download v1.8.0 until future notice
+RC 3 in the next view days will create the firsst V2.0 PyPi release.

 # Introduction